ConfMask/ConfMask/README.md

 ## Evaluation

 Run [run.sh](./run.sh) on Unix or [run.ps1](./run.ps1) on Windows to run the full evaluation suite.
-If anything fails during the run, simply re-run the script and completed generation and evaluation tasks will be automatically skipped.
+If anything fails during the run, **simply re-run the script** and completed generation and evaluation tasks will be **automatically skipped.**

-> [!TIP]
-> Run in a terminal window of at least 75 characters wide to enable full display of the
+Run in a terminal window of at least 75 characters wide to enable full display of the execution progress.
-> execution progress.

 ## Evaluation Details